 We are delighted to count Meryanne Loum-Martin, visionary founder of Jnane Tamsna, among our ranks as Cultural Advisor and Global Ambassador to i-SPARK Africa.

-Through Dr. Shaw’s guidance, i-Spark ensures that its work goes beyond storytelling to deliver actionable intelligence that strengthens Africa’s innovation fabric.
+With Dr. Shaw’s contributions, i-Spark ensures that its work goes beyond storytelling to deliver actionable intelligence that strengthens Africa’s innovation fabric.

 Any questions for team i-Spark?
 Email: iSpark-Africa@numeris-media.comÂ